Quick Start

 Step 1: Install VeilNet Conflux

-VeilNet Conflux, the connector of VeilNet,is distributed as a single binary file that can be used as CLI or installed as a system service.
-You could download the newest release from VeilNet Releases.
-After downloading the binary file, simple make it executable and move it to a desired location.
+VeilNet Conflux, the connector of VeilNet, is distributed as a single binary file that can be used as CLI or installed as a system service.
+Download the newest release from VeilNet Releases.
+The binary filename depends on the release asset (e.g. conflux-linux-amd64); you may rename or symlink it (e.g. to veilnet-conflux) for clarity.

 chmod +x conflux-linux-amd64